The art of accessibility:

 Robust

-Robust design means that your content works on all devices (including screen readers), with all assistive technologies, and is ready for future innovations and updates.
+Robust design means that your content works on all devices, browsers, and assistive technologies such as screen readers, and is ready for future innovations and updates.
 If your website only works on the latest Mac computer… then it doesn’t actually work.

 These principles can all support inclusivity, too.
-For example, robust content that works on all devices and at all internet speeds helps to include people regardless of their location or income level.
+For example, robust content that works on all devices and at a wide range of connection speeds helps to include people regardless of their location or income level.

 We all need accessibility